Skip to main content

 To buy with Ledger, you need to have connected the Ledger asset account of the crypto you want to buy.

-In Exodus, a) make sure that you have selected your Ledger portfolio, then b) tap the Buy & Sell icon.
+1. a) Make sure that you have selected your Ledger portfolio, then b) tap the Buy & Sell icon.

-a) On the Buy tab, b) select the currency you want to pay with. c) Enter the amount, then d) select the crypto you want to purchase.
+2. a) On the Buy tab, b) select the crypto you want to buy.

-Choose a) a payment method and b) a third-party fiat API provider (if available).
-Then c) tap Buy.
+4. Choose a) a payment method and b) a third-party fiat API provider (if available).
+Then, c) tap Continue.

 Depending on network traffic, your crypto should generally arrive within 5-20 minutes.